 Graceful fallback.
 If client storage is cleared, the user simply re-enters their password.
 No data is lost — the same password derives the same keys.

 Login key never stored raw.
 The server hashes the login key with 600,000 additional PBKDF2-HMAC-SHA-256 rounds, using a per-user salt, before storing.
-A database breach reveals only hashes, not login keys, and an attacker cannot crack them all in parallel.
+A database breach reveals only hashes, not login keys, and the server-side hashing work is target-specific because of the per-user salt.

 Per-key password tracking